1 Thessalonians 5:17,18

 Tips on Giving to Charities and Organizations

-Years ago, Pastor R.R.
-Schwambach had a discussion with an accountant who said that a non-profit organization or organization raising money for a charity, legally only has to send just 5 percent of what is raised toward what it was originally raised for.
+Some have said that a non-profit organization or organization raising money for a charity, legally only has to send just 5 percent of what is raised toward what it was originally raised for.
 The rest can be used towards the cost of raising the funds.
 Laws may or may not have changed since then but it is clear that it is important to find out where donations ultimately are sent.
 Do this by asking questions and reading audited information about where the money goes before donating.

 Ask questions!
 Find out how much of your donation actually reaches the place you were led to believe it would reach.
 Regardless of whether you receive an appeal on the street corner, at a mall, in the mail, by phone, radio, tv appeal for any charity, you should know generally where the money goes before giving it.

 The same is true about donations to various churches.
 Take the time to inform yourself about how your church audits itself.
 Go to church business meetings, ask questions.
 Does your church or favorite religious organization make a reasonable effort to track its income and expenditures and report with generally accepted accounting principles?
+Are they being good stewards with the assets?
+Or do they squander the money, pay themselves lavishly without outside oversight or not pay their bills within a reasonable time?
+Are they a member of the ECFA or some other accountability organization?
+If not, why not?

 Not only should we give but we should give cheerfully.
 The Bible says: "God loves a cheerful giver."